prawadhwani/deucecapital/contact.md

 ---
 layout: page
 title: Contact Us
-share-title: AttaliTech | Contact Us
+share-title: Pravara Partners | Contact Us
 ---

-Sort this out.
+Connect with us.

+Interested in working with us or just want to connect?
+We’d love to hear from you.